Why it’s smart to use ERP apps to enhance ERP functionality

 Technology is constantly evolving and organisations that want to stay ahead of the game need to keep updating their business systems to continually improve efficiency and productivity.
 This is especially true for companies with enterprise resource planning systems (ERPs), as these are often pivotal to operational efficiency.

 To ensure your ERP supports your ever-changing business needs, it’s sometimes necessary to replace your existing system or embark on a complete ERP upgrade.
-But perhaps your ERP works well and supports your processes in many areas, but it’s simply lacking in specific, specialist capabilities?
-In such instances, a system overhaul maybe too drastic.
+Perhaps your ERP works well and supports your processes in many areas, but it’s simply lacking in specific specialist capabilities.
+In such instances, a system overhaul may be too drastic.
 The alternative is to enhance your current ERP with market-leading ERP apps.

-With the technical ability to connect via the cloud, it’s easier than ever to add new capabilities to most ERPs.
-In addition, the emergence of the Software-as-a-Service (SaaS) procurement model makes integrating add-on software a low risk option.
+With the technical ability to connect via the cloud, adding new capabilities to most ERPs is easier than ever.
+In addition, the emergence of the Software-as-a-Service (SaaS) procurement model makes integrating add-on software a low-risk option.

 Inventory optimisation ERP apps